Multi leaf spring

 For this purpose, the leaves are divided into two groups namely, master leaf along with graduated-length leaves forming one group and extra full-length leaves forming the other.

-The group of graduated-length leaves along with master leaf can be treated as triangular plate.
+The group of graduated-length leaves along with the master leaf can be treated as a triangular plate.
 It is assumed that individual leaves are separated and the master leaf placed at the center, then the second leaf is cut longitudinally into two halves.